Skip to main content

 University Advanced Diploma in Management and Coordination of Investigative Interviews

-Focus on managing and coordinating interviews for investigations.
-Explore the practicalities of the interview adviser role and the importance of monitoring interviews and evaluating performance and information.
-Reflect on and explore personal experiences from your workplace practice.
+Learn how to manage and coordinate interviews for investigations.
+Explore the practical side of the interview adviser role.
+This includes monitoring interviews and reviewing performance and information.
+You'll use your own experiences to reflect on your practice.

 A group of students sitting in a lecture theatre